GLOBAL MARKETS-World stocks, euro slide on Greece default fears

 "Euro zone bank issues remain a big issue and we expect the euro's downside to continue," said George Saravelos, G10 FX strategist at Deutsche Bank.

-The benchmark 10-year U.S. Treasury note US10YT=RR was up 33/32 in price, causing its yield to fall to 1.802 percent.
-Treasuries prices were also supported by the Federal Reserve's first bond purchase for Operation Twist, its latest bond program aimed at helping the U.S. economy.
+The benchmark 10-year U.S. Treasury note US10YT=RR was up 20/32 in price, its yield down to 1.8465 percent.
 (Additional reporting by Ryan Vlastelica in New York, Natsuko Waki in London; Editing by Dan Grebler)

 LOS ANGELES, Feb 11 Walt Disney Co is raising the admission price for its U.S. theme parks by as much as $5 for some single-day tickets starting on Sunday.